Like the battery warning light in a car ... but better!

 CWLs that power the bulb you supply use a maximum of 0.06W plus the power required by the bulb.
 CWLs with integral LED use a maximum of 0.5W

-Over a thousand of these CWLs are now in use on a wide range of classic and modern cars and motorcycles around the world, with applications including light aircraft, ride on mowers, E-type Jaguars, race cars and boats.
+Over two thousand of these CWLs are now in use on a wide range of classic and modern cars and motorcycles around the world, with applications including light aircraft, ride on mowers, E-type Jaguars, race cars and boats.
 Comments from happy customers can be found in my ebay feedback

 Made in Britain